pxslip/db-studio/docs/self-hosted/cli.md

 #### Applying a Snapshot

 To make a different instance up to date with the latest changes in your data model, you can apply the snapshot.
-By applying the snapshot, Directus will auto-detect the changes required to make the current instance up to date with the proposed data model in the snapshot file, and will run the required migrations to the database to make it match the snapshot.
+By applying the snapshot, d9 will auto-detect the changes required to make the current instance up to date with the proposed data model in the snapshot file, and will run the required migrations to the database to make it match the snapshot.